westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 * Tell the machine how to learn from data
 * Create data products that deliver actionable insight
 * Tell relevant business stories from data

-> Instructor Note:
->
-> ACTIVITY
->
-> Create a table for the qualities of a data scientist and ask students to self-rate in a scale form 1-5 (or 1-10).
-You can then use the data to show how simple stats in action are part of the data science workflow.

 ***